 3. A Child’s Prayer – Simple Actions

 I love using a special arrangement of the song to help bring in the Spirit and help it touch the children’s hearts!
 It always makes the song extra special and deepens their spiritual connection to the meaning of the song.
-I’ve picked out my 2 favorites I’ll share with you here.
+Here’s my favorite I’ll share with you here.

 The first is the One Voice Children’s Choir performing A Child’s Prayer.
 They are always a treat to listen.
 This video clip actually has a tie-in to the Cokeville Miracle movie, which was a tear jerker!